 Chamber of Earth-811 (Days of Future Past) was the leader of a group whose members included, among others, Cecelia Reyes.
 This alternate future is where Rachel Summers originates from.

 Chamber of Earth-1035 (X-Men Millennial Visions 2001 - "Generation X: The Last Family") was one of the last four mutants in existence.
 He and the others (Leech, Jubilee, and Skin) will do their best to stop Operation: Mutant Armageddon.

 Chamber of Earth-5700 (Weapon X: Days of Future), an alternate future of our own timeline, was a member of Excelsior (the old name for The Loners), a group whose members included, among others, Cecilia Reyes.
 This is sometime after he broke free of the Weapon X program, but, in doing so, literally lost his head.
 He was seeing most recently wearing the Xorn helmet, presumably because it kept his energy under control.

 Chamber of Earth-13729 (Doctor Strange and the Sorcerers Supreme) joined Wiccan and other fellow X-Men to battle the Brood, during an attack on Dublin.
-Jonothon Starsmore's his face and chest is shown to be completely intact and he's still able to use his psionic energy ability.
+Jonothon Starsmore's greater handle on his powers enabled him to reconstruct chest and facial features on command.
+Able to reaffirm his old look while still able to use his psionic energies.
 Chamber is in a relationship with Husk as the two are seen kissing each other.